ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/misc/coding-conventions.md

 ### Secure Development

-See [secure-development](secure-development) for conventions related to handing security permissions.
+See [security](/topics/security) for conventions related to handing security permissions.

 ## License